 We handle all the “stuff” with moving your existing website over to our website hosting service.

-We simply need you to provide the name of your current provider, the account email and the account password.
+We need you to provide the name of your current provider, the account email, and the account password.

 You may notice the browser displaying a padlock or the address showing a padlock and a green bar – those are the hallmarks of SSL doing its magic.

-Every website we manage gets an SSL Certificate include in their monthly Hosting, Maintenance, Security and Support fee.
+Every website we manage gets an SSL Certificate to include in their monthly Hosting, Maintenance, Security, and Support fee.

 When you purchase an account with us, one of the services you receive is a certain number of dedicated email accounts for any domain hosted on your account.

-Those email accounts are managed from the control panel of the web host and you can set up email accounts, change their passwords, and set up email forwarders, all from that control panel.
+Managing your email accounts from the control panel of the web host, and you can set up email accounts, change their passwords, and set up email forwarders, all from that control panel.